Onset of symmetry breaking by the functional RG method: Evolution equations

-Let us summarize briefly what kind of qualitative behavior of the running coupling constants $g_n=\partial^n_\Phi V(\Phi)$ is expected.
+We turn now to the characterization of the different scaling regimes we may encounter.
+We expect two long and distinct scaling regimes, and UV and and IR one separated by a crossover scale $k_{cr}$.
+We shall be interested in the low energy content of the theories and shall follow the evolution towards the IR direction and address no UV issues, such as triviality.
+The qualitative behavior of the running coupling constants $g_n=\partial^n_\Phi V(0)$ can easily be reconstructed.
 The corresponding beta functions, $\beta_n=k\partial_kg_n$, are obtained by taking $n$ successive derivatives of Eq. \eq{wh} with respect to $\Phi$.
 The result is a sum, consisting of terms like \be (-1)^{N_n}c_n\frac{\prod_{j=3}^ng_j^{\ell^{(n)}_j}}{(k^2+g_2)^{N_n}}, \ee where $c_n$ is a dimensionless, positive number, $\sum_j\ell^{(n)}_j=N_n$ and $\sum_j(4-j)\ell^{(n)}_j=4-n$ \cite{pol}.
 The dominant term of the sum, if there is one in an asymptotic scaling regime, is selected by the competition between the numerators and denominators.
-The alternating sign strongly reduce the size of the asymptotic scaling regimes.
+The alternating sign strongly reduces the size of the asymptotic scaling regimes.
 Consider first the most important beta function, \be \beta_2=-\frac{\hbar k^4}{16\pi^2}\left[\frac{g_4}{k^2+g_2}-\frac{g_3^2}{(k^2+g_2)^2}\right]. \ee It makes the mass square, $g_2$, increasing during the evolution in a $\phi^4$ theory as long as $k^2+g_2>0$.
-Deeply in this phase the denominator in Eq. \eq{betfccontr} is made large by the cutoff or by the mass and the power of the propagator must be minimized to find the dominant term, giving $\beta_n\sim g_n/(k^2+g_2)$.
-The beta function of almost critical theories is dominated by the term with the maximal power of the propagator, $\beta_n\sim (g_4/k^2)^{n/2-2}$.
-When we move from the inside of the symmetric phase towards the critical theory then first we loose the perturbation expansion at the crossover $k=k_\mr{cr}$ and the asymptotic UV scaling regime shrinks to $k_{UV}<k$ with $k_\mr{cr}<k_{UV}$.
-The non-asymptotic scaling for $k_\mr{cr}<k<k_{UV}$ is governed by beta functions with competing terms.
-One expects the emergence of a similar scale, $k_\mr{IR}$, separating the asymptotic and non-asymptotic IR scaling regimes.
-The IR scaling in the vicinity of the critical point is highly non-perturbative and is unknown.
+In the asymptotic UV scaling regime the denominator in Eq. \eq{betfccontr} is made large by the cutoff and the power of the propagator must be minimized to find the dominant term, giving $\beta_n\sim g_n/(k^2+g_2)$.
+The asymptotic beta function of the almost degenerate theory starting at $k_{cr}$ where $k^2+g_2$ can be considered small is dominated by the term with the maximal power of the propagator, $\beta_n\sim (g_4/k^2)^{n/2-2}$.